Home > Tours > Africa Tours > Explore Southern Africa

 • Immerse yourself in the ancient culture of the Venda people during a village homestay in South Africa's Limpopo province.

-• Camping on a remote island in the heart of the Okavango wilderness is an experience you’ll never forget.
-As the sun sets and night falls, the sounds of Africa come alive.
+• Camp on a remote island in the heart of the Okavango wilderness for an experience you’ll never forget.
+As the sun sets and night falls, the sounds of Africa come alive!

 • Marvel at the unforgettable views of Blyde River Canyon.
-This spectacular gorge is up there with the world's largest and probably the greenest.
+This lush gorge is up there with the world's largest and greenest.

 • Bush camp (no facilities) (2 nights)